-Students that engage in any of the prohibited action

-s listed above are subject to disciplinary action under a 2S level offense.
+Students that engage in any of the prohibited actions listed above are subject to disciplinary action under a (2S) infraction.
 Additionally, the Superintendent, or the Superintendent's designee may revoke the privilege and right for a student to self-carry and self-administer medication when such is necessary to safeguard the subject student or other students.
 Revocations are subject to a district level appeal before an impartial hearing officer.